TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lab.md

 # Lab 3.04 - Aliasing & Scope

 ##Aliasing
 * Will updating b affect a?
+Explain why or why not?

     ```python
         a = [1, 2, 4]